Gabriella439/dhall-manual/manuscript/01-YamlToDhall.md

 }
 ```

-The above snippet truncates the output since the generated Dhall configuration starts off large, but now that we have valid Dhall code we can begin factoring out repetition!
+The above snippet truncates the output since the generated Dhall configuration starts off large, but now that we have valid Dhall code we can begin using programming features to reduce repetition.

 ## Simplification